odahu/odahu-docs/source/gen_security.rst

 -------------------

 :term:`Model prediction API` and :term:`Model Feedback API` calls are secured using :term:`JWT tokens <JWT Token>`.
-:term:`API` services can issue a new :term:`JWT token` for a given :term:`role name <Model Deployment Access Role Name>`.
+:term:`API service` can issue a new :term:`JWT token` for a given :term:`role name <Model Deployment Access Role Name>`.
 :term:`JWT tokens <JWT Token>` are scoped to specific :term:`role names <Model Deployment Access Role Name>` and may be used for granting access to the :term:`Model prediction API`.
 The role name has to be defined during creation of :term:`model deployments <Deploy>`, otherwise a hard-coded default value will be used.

 Securing management APIs
 ------------------------

-When enabled in the Odahu start-up configuration, all other endpoints (such as :term:`API`) are secured using :term:`JWT tokens <JWT Token>` and OAuth2 cookies.
+When enabled in the Odahu start-up configuration, all other endpoints (such as :term:`API service`) are secured using :term:`JWT tokens <JWT Token>` and OAuth2 cookies.
 When a user tries to open a secured resource, ``oauth2_proxy`` checks the incoming request for a :term:`JWT token<JWT Token>` and OAuth2 Cookies.
 If a request does not contain appropriate credentials, the user will be redirected to a login URL.